danil-starykh/react-todo-app/README.md

 2) The ability to change the theme of the application
 3) Filtering and searching notes
 4) Changing the status of a note
+5) All data is stored in local storage

 ## Screenshots